-Heroes can and have played a role in the development of your character from a tender age.
-We tend to look up to heroes as supreme examples of the greatness that is inherent in human beings.
+Heroes can play a role in the development of your character from a tender age.
+We tend to look up to heroes as supreme examples of the greatness that is inherently possible in human beings.
 Heroes influence and shape the lives of everyone they touch.
 Sometimes a hero can be one of your own family members, such as a virtuous parent or sibling.

 Other times a hero can be a celebrity, such as a famous sports figure who seems to defy the laws of gravity, or someone who uses fortune to do good in the world.
 Heroes can even come from fictional stories or movies, such as Superman, or Wonder Woman.

-The function of a hero remains the same, regardless if the hero is real or fictional.
+The function of a hero remains the same, regardless of the hero being real or fictional.
 That function is to provide you with the inspiration to overcome your adversities and achieve what you know is right and good.

 The specific heroic traits that you admire are a personal choice.
-Having a hero is a natural, healthy part of conscious life, as long as you are free to choose your own hero, and that choice is made rationally.
+Having a hero is a natural and healthy part of conscious life.

 Examples of childhood heroes are Batman and Robin, the Six Million Dollar Man, and Super Woman.
 Examples of adult heroes are James Bond, Michael Jordan, and Laura Croft.
 Having a hero or several heroes can be a source of inspiration, fun, and excitement.

-Heroes can also have a positive impact on character development.
-You might strive to cultivate those traits or virtues that you most desire in a hero.
+Heroes can have a positive impact on character development because often people strive to cultivate those traits or virtues that are most desirable in a hero.

 The problem with looking to heroes for solutions is that it also supports an upside-down world within a command and control parading that exists both within a patriarchy or matriarchy.
-Meaning someone has the power to make things better, other than you.
+Meaning, we give life to the idea that someone has the power to make things better, other than you.